NTIG-Uppsala/elevhalsa-skylt/tests/tests_info.md

 ## Run tests

-Be sure to have a Jekyll server up before starting any test.
+Be sure to have a Jekyll server up using the test config file before starting any test.
 Make sure to run the following command in WSL:

 ```
-jekyll serve -s site
+jekyll serve -s site --config _test_config.yml
 ```

 This command can be used to run the tests: